jpsacha/ScalaInterpreterPane/README.md

 ### download

-ScalaInterpreterPane has now releases in the scala-tools.org repository; the following entry in your sbt project should give you the possibility of automatic download:

-    val scalaInterpreterPane = "de.sciss" %% "scalainterpreterpane" % "0.18"

-In any case, the current version can be downloaded from [github.com/Sciss/ScalaInterpreterPane](http://github.com/Sciss/ScalaInterpreterPane).
+The current sources can be downloaded from [github.com/Sciss/ScalaInterpreterPane](http://github.com/Sciss/ScalaInterpreterPane).